zaproxy/zaproxy-website/site/content/docs/testapps/ginnjuiceshop.md

 * Online: https://ginandjuice.shop/

+> [!WARNING]
+> We are aware that a 3rd Party has published a blog post claiming that ZAP is not effective when scanning Gin & Juice Shop.
+> We have pointed out the mistakes that they have made but to date they have not corrected their misinformation.
+> Luckily as ZAP is Open Source you should be able to easily test this for yourself given the information below.

 ### Potential Pitfalls

 This is an online app which may be unavailable or broken at any point.